In the Community

 A partnership for a healthier community

 For many families, putting fresh food on the table is a struggle.
-Working together, Empire Blue Cross Blue Shield and the Food Bank of New York City are helping provide access to fresh fruits and vegetables.
-When Empire announced it would be giving away fresh produce, the community reponded, with more than 200 people lining up two hours ahead of time.
+Working together, Anthem Blue Cross and Blue Shield (formerly Empire Blue Cross Blue Shield) and the Food Bank of New York City are helping provide access to fresh fruits and vegetables.
+When the plan announced it would be giving away fresh produce, the community responded, with more than 200 people lining up two hours ahead of time.
 For vulnerable New Yorkers already grappling with high rents and other daily costs, receiving healthy produce is a welcome relief.
-The partnership between Empire and the Food Bank helps feed families and keep them healthy, and it helps feed the soul of the community.
+The partnership between Anthem and the Food Bank helps feed families and keep them healthy, and it helps feed the soul of the community.

 Improving Maternal/Child Health

-In partnership with Public Health Solutions, Empire/HealthPlus developed a referral pathway to support pregnant mothers and families with maternal-infant services and resources.
+In partnership with Public Health Solutions, Anthem Blue Cross and Blue Shield developed a referral pathway to support pregnant mothers and families with maternal-infant services and resources.
 Through the Jamaica Southeast Healthy Start initiative, members in Jamaica, Queens are screened to determine need for community services.
 The partnership has monthly check-ins on referral status and outcomes, with opportunities to discuss process improvements and program evaluation.
-Empire has referred 798 women to PHS, 88% of whom were contacted and screened.
+Anthem has referred 798 women to PHS, 88% of whom were contacted and screened.
 Of those screened, 59% were referred to home visiting (HV) programs and 26% were referred to other services, including SNAP/WIC application assistance or mental health support services.
 Of those referred to HV programs, 49% enrolled.
 The typical enrollment rate is 30%.

 Post Discharge Management

-Empire Blue Cross Blue Shield has developed a program that provides members with outreach following a hospital discharge to support and educate members to prevent a re-admission and improve understanding of disease process.
+Anthem Blue Cross and Blue Shield has developed a program that provides members with outreach following a hospital discharge to support and educate members to prevent a re-admission and improve understanding of disease process.

 Asthma Outreach programs